-The active ingredient in the gel we usually use is a 6% hydrogen peroxide gel or 5.25% in the oral b 3D white strips.
-This is applied to the teeth at home by the use of eith a special custom fitting tray or strip.
-Either is worn for only hour, as relatively rapid formation of free radicals occurs, after which most of the hydrogen peroxide is broken down.
+The active ingredient in the gel we usually use is a 6% hydrogen peroxide gel.
+This is applied to the teeth at home by the use of a special custom fitting.
+It is worn for only hour, as relatively rapid formation of free radicals occurs, after which most of the hydrogen peroxide is broken down.
 This routine can be done daily and results are usually completed by one to two weeks.

 Sometimes we use a 10 or 16% carbamide peroxide gel which breaks down into less than 6% hydrogen peroxide which then causes a slower, more sustained, release of free radicals.
 We use this for people who like to bleach their teeth overnight as it continues to release hydrogen peroxide for several hours, but needs to be used for more than just an hour for optimum effects.

 Are there any side effects?

 No, there may be some transient sensitivity of the teeth while you are bleaching them, but this can be treated with sensitive toothpaste.
 The sensitivity is not permanent and normally only lasts for a few days at most.